vuepress/ecosystem/docs-next/plugins/features/copy-code.md

 This plugin will automatically add a copy button to the top right corner of each code block on PC devices.

-The default selector matches `@vuepress/theme-default`, so you might need to change it when integrating your own theme.
+This plugin has been integrated into the default theme.

 ## Usage